Reconstructing k-essence: Unifying the attractor $n_S(N)$ and the swampland criteria: Introduction

 On the other hand, the reconstruction of the background variables such as; effective potential, coupling functions, scale factor associated to the inflationary models, from the observational parameters such as; the scalar spectrum, scalar spectral index and the tensor to scalar ratio, have been analyzed by several authors\cite{H1,H2,H3,H4,M,Chiba:2015zpa,H5}.
-In this sense, a possible methodology to the reconstruction of inflation under the slow roll approximation, can be developed by means of the parametrization of these cosmological parameters or attractors, in terms of the number of $e-$foldings $N$.
+In this sense, a possible methodology for the reconstruction of inflation under the slow roll approximation, can be developed by means of the parametrization of these cosmological parameters or attractors, in terms of the number of $e-$foldings $N$.

-As example, of this methodology we have that the scalar spectral index $n_S$, is well corroborated by Planck data \cite{Planck2018} with the simple parametrization or attractor $n_S(N)= 1-2/N$, when the number of $e-$foldings $N\simeq$ 50 $\sim$ 60 and it corresponds to the comoving scale $k$ crossed the Hubble radius i.e., $k=aH$ during the inflationary epoch.
+As an example of this methodology, we have the scalar spectral index $n_S(N)$ as a function of the number $N$.
+In particular, the simple parametrization or attractor $n_S(N)= 1-2/N$ is well corroborated by Planck data \cite{Planck2018}, when the number of $e-$foldings $N\simeq$ 50 $\sim$ 60.
+Here we consider that the number of $e-$foldings $N\simeq$ 50 $\sim$ 60 corresponds to the comoving scale $k$ crossed the Hubble radius i.e., $k=aH$ during the inflationary epoch.

-In the framework of the General Relativity (GR), the reconstruction of inflation under this procedure gives origin to different models according to the attractor for large $N$ of the scalar spectral index, $n_S(N)= 1-2/N$ during the slow roll scenario.
+In the framework of the General Relativity (GR), the reconstruction of inflation under this procedure gives origin to different inflationary models according to the attractor point $n_S(N)$ given by $n_S(N)= 1-2/N$, during the slow roll scenario for large $N$.
 In this way, we can have; the hyperbolic tangent model or T-model \cite{T}, E-model\cite{E}, $R^2$-model\cite{R102}, the chaotic inflationary model\cite{R103}, the study of Higgs inflation \cite{Higgs,Higgs2}, etc. In the reconstruction of two background variables as the case of warm inflation, was necessary to consider the attractors $n_S(N)$ and $r(N)$, to rebuild the effective potential and the dissipation coefficient as a function of the scalar field, respectively \cite{Herrera:2018cgi}.
 Similarly, for the reconstruction of $G-$inflation, was required the spectral index $n_S(N)$ together with the tensor to scalar ratio $r(N)$, in order to reconstruct the potential and the coupling parameter in terms of the inflaton field, see ref.\cite{Herrera:2018mvo}.